 Kısır Salad Base

-The first 6 ingredients of this recipe (the “Salad Base” in the recipe card above) make a great base for many other salads and meals.
+The first 6 ingredients of this recipe (the “Salad Base” in the recipe card) make a great base for many other salads and meals.
 On its own it’s also a tasty side to serve with this Turkish lentil soup or these roasted eggplants.

 Feel free to experiment to come up with your own take on bulgur salad and please let me know in the comments what you have tried!